-How to Make a Paper Poinsettia
+How to Make Paper Poinsettias

 The flower pieces do take some time to cut out; its’ a good sit-in-front-of-the-TV project.
+Grab the free paper poinsettia pattern in the links below.

 Paper Poinsettia Materials:

-- Poinsettia templates:
+- Poinsettia template

 - Letter sized cardstock in your choice of colors

-- Pearls or gold beads for flower centers
+- Pearls or gold beads for flower centers (buy them here)

 - Hot glue